-The purchase from the Archdiocese of New Orleans cost \$500,000 and was paid for by a businessman who wants to remain anonymous, said Conservancy Executive Director Katie Brasted.
+The purchase from the Archdiocese of New Orleans cost \$500,000 and was paid for by a businessman, who wants to remain anonymous, said Woodlands Conservancy Executive Director Katie Brasted.
 The Algiers property is parallel to the Woodlands Trail and Park in Belle Chasse, which is managed by the group.
 It is also near the Audubon Center for the Research of Endangered Species, which will begin construction on a 1,000-acre breeding facility in conjunction with San Diego Zoo Global later this year.

-New Orleans City Councilwoman Kristin Palmer, who

-Woodlands Conservancy acquires 190 acres in Lower Coast Algiers | NOLA.com represents Algiers, called the purchase "one of the most important things that has happened in this region, in this city in a very long time."
+New Orleans City Councilwoman Kristin Palmer, who represents Algiers, called the purchase "one of the most important things that has happened in this region, in this city in a very long time."

-Palmer said she hopes to connect a bike path under construction along the levee in Algiers to hiking trails on the Conservancy's property.
+Palmer said she hopes to connect a bike path under construction along the levee in Algiers to hiking trails on the Woodlands Conservancy's property.